MaximeLionel/csapp/4_5 Pipelined Y86-64 Implementations.md

 * When such dependencies have the potential to cause an erroneous computation by the pipeline, they are called hazards.
 Like dependencies, hazards can be classified as either **data hazards** or **control hazards**.

 ## Data hazard Examples
+Signal `←` means the operation will be finished on the start of next cycle as the clock rises.
 ### Example 1 - 3 nops - No data hazard
 ![[Pasted image 20240926110638.png|500]]